Keyboard shortcuts

 module.exports = core;

-The RSPACK_BINDING environment variable is used to tell the @rspack/core package where to load the binding from.
-The expected value is an absolute path of the directory of the binding package.
+The RSPACK_BINDING environment variable tells the @rspack/core package where to load the binding from.
+The expected value is an absolute path to the binding package directory.

 Note: This line should be placed before the require('@rspack/core') line.
 Otherwise, the @rspack/core package will not be able to find the binding.

-In this example, we use the require.resolve method to get the path of the @rspack-template/test-binding package.
-This resolves to the index.js file in the @rspack-template/test-binding package.
-And then use the dirname method to get the directory of the @rspack-template/test-binding package.
+This example uses require.resolve to get the path of the @rspack-template/test-binding package.
+This resolves to the index.js file in the @rspack-template/test-binding package, then uses dirname to get the package directory.

 process.env.RSPACK_BINDING = require('node:path').dirname(